perladvent/perldotcom/content/article/_pub_2003_07_08_mod_perl.md

     }

 How does this translate into a Perl API?
 It is surprisingly simple.
-As it turns out, the name `check_password` is significantâfor Basic authentication, the provider is expected to take steps to see if the incoming username and password match the username and password stored on the server back-end.
+As it turns out, the name `check_password` is significant—for Basic authentication, the provider is expected to take steps to see if the incoming username and password match the username and password stored on the server back-end.
 For Digest authentication, as the name